Brunswick House Nursing Home in Gloucester has had a full week of activities, from pampering to a game of ‘Simon’ … Read More

 Many of the exceptional staff have been at Brunswick for a long time and are devoted to the wellbeing of the residents.
 They are considerate, accommodating and supportive, not just towards the residents but towards their families as well.

-Jane started at Brunswick House over 10 years ago and previously had a career in retail, selling furniture and soft furnishings.
-She enjoys arts & crafts and gardening in her spare time and loves sharing her passion with the residents.
-Jane is constantly looking for new activities to keep the residents entertained and welcomes any ideas the residents have themselves.
+Jane started at Brunswick House over 13 years ago and previously had a career in retail, selling furniture and soft furnishings.
+She enjoys arts & crafts and gardening in her spare time.
 Jane lives in Huntley in the Forest of Dean with her husband and has 2 children and 3 grandchildren.

 It was a complete blessing we had all of you, it made things easier for mum and me to cope when she first came here.
 So thank you all, bless you and keep up the good work!